opentripplanner/OpenTripPlanner/docs/RouteRequest.md

 **Since version:** `2.2` ∙ **Type:** `boolean` ∙ **Cardinality:** `Optional` ∙ **Default value:** `false`  \
 **Path:** /routingDefaults/itineraryFilters

-A experimental feature contributed by IBI which adds an sandbox accessibility *score* between 0 and 1 for each leg and itinerary.
+An experimental feature contributed by IBI which adds a sandbox accessibility *score* between 0 and 1 for each leg and itinerary.

-This can be used by by frontend developers to implement a simple traffic light UI.
+This can be used by frontend developers to implement a simple traffic light UI.

 <h3 id="rd_if_bikeRentalDistanceRatio">bikeRentalDistanceRatio</h3>